sava-software/anchor-programs/README.md

 # Anchor Programs [![Build](https://github.com/sava-software/anchor-programs/actions/workflows/gradle.yml/badge.svg)](https://github.com/sava-software/anchor-programs/actions/workflows/gradle.yml) [![Release](https://github.com/sava-software/anchor-programs/actions/workflows/release.yml/badge.svg)](https://github.com/sava-software/anchor-programs/actions/workflows/release.yml)

+You can find the generated programs in the [root source package directory](programs/src/main/java/software/sava/anchor/programs).
+Under each project, generated code is under the `anchor` package, and manually written code is directly under the project package.

+Code is generated using [sava-software/anchor-src-gen](https://github.com/sava-software/anchor-src-gen), see that project for more context on which features are provided.

 ## Requirements

 - The latest generally available JDK.
 This project will continue to move to the latest and will not maintain